dickinson-comp378-fa2025/comp378-web/resources/index.md

 1. It's also a good time to start commenting your SQL code.
 Lines beginning with two dashes (`--`) are treated as comments.

 The class will consist of some demos of the above SQL statements followed by free lab time for working on homework assignments and asking questions.
+Example code: [sql-examples.sql](class09/sql-examples.sql)